sofiane779/Sofiane---Cyber-Analyst-Junior/README.md

-## Objective
+## About me

+Passionate about computer science and building secure digital environments, my journey began with a **Professional Full Stack Developer certification**.
+This technical foundation sparked my interest in emerging technologies, leading me to earn the **Google Prompting Essentials certification** to leverage AI effectively.

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+Dedicated to protecting critical infrastructures, I am a **Google Cybersecurity certified professional**, currently expanding my expertise by pursuing the **Microsoft SC-900 certification**.
+My goal is to bridge the gap between development and security, aiming to join a **Security Operations Center (SOC) as a Tier 1 Analyst** where I can apply my automation and threat detection skills.

 ## Skills